01440 782 100(Monday - Friday 8.30am - 5pm)

 However, various factors, such as the early-stage of our technology development, regulatory hurdles, and the expected requirement for expensive manufacturing facilities in the future, dictated that we were not in a position to take on venture capital.

-We are now fully focused on creating collections of marine micro-organisms, and forming the key partnerships we require to grow.
-This includes creating relationships with industrial stakeholders that see the potential for marine micro-organisms to boost their innovation and with marine conservation groups that serve as responsible gate keepers that protect the marine areas that we bio-prospect.
+We are now focused on protecting the IP surrounding our first commercially viable microbially-derived product, and streamlining our workflows for the curation and characterisation of micro-organisms, and forming the key partnerships we require to grow.
+This includes creating relationships with customers for our first product, industrial stakeholders that see the potential for marine micro-organisms to boost their innovation, and with marine conservation groups that serve as responsible gatekeepers that protect the marine areas that we bio-prospect.
 Critically, it is with these groups that we seek to share revenue such that our commercial operations contribute to the protection of these important marine ecosystems.

 We are optimistic for the future of BravelyCultured.
-We have found that there are many companies that want collections of micro-organisms to create a range of different products.
+Our first product has large and diverse markets, we have a number of products within the development pipeline, and we have found that there are many companies that want collections of micro-organisms to create a range of different products.
 Pharmaceuticals have classically engaged with bioprospecting approaches to identify new therapeutic compounds, and we’d been keen to contribute on this front, but there is now a surge of interest in identifying new chemicals from marine micro-organisms for a broad range of industries such as agriculture, pigments, nutraceuticals, and ingredients for the cosmetics and personal care industries.

-We’re innovating on two fronts.
+We’re innovating on three fronts.
 1) The scientific approaches we adopt to maximise the range of biodiversity we can isolate within the laboratory.
-2) The way we do business.
+2) The mechanisms that we leverage to efficiently optimise fermentation workflows to maximise product yields.
+3) The way we do business.
 We want to operate in a flexible manner that can suit both small start-ups and larger institutions, facilitating collaboration and mutual growth and to do this in a socially responsible way that contributes to the protection and maintenance of marine ecosystems and supporting the communities that depend upon them.

 Above – Priyanka and James of BravleyCultured meeting Lord Winston.